-This guide is designed to help you get off to a strong start financially.
-We encourage you to use these resources to develop the good financial habits you need to be successful with your money.
+This guide is for you if you want to get your finances off to a strong start.
+It will help you develop the good financial habits you need to be successful with your money.

-The good news is that the conditions of service for ADF members, including competitive salaries, attractive superannuation arrangements, subsidised housing and other allowances and entitlements provide a strong foundation to build your financial future.
+ADF members receive competitive salaries, attractive superannuation arrangements, subsidised housing and other allowances and entitlements.
+This provides a strong foundation to build your financial future.

 Getting on top of your finances doesn’t have to be hard or complicated.
-This site and the MoneySmart website provide a source of reliable, impartial information, useful tools and other resources to guide you along your path.
+We’ll provide you with reliable sources of impartial information, useful tools and other resources to guide you along your path.

 The earlier you start the better!

 For a simple overview on budgeting and goal setting, watch this video from our Principles of Financial Success series.
 It offers simple tips and tricks on how budgeting can help you achieve your financial goals.

 A budget lets you see what you currently spend your money on, making it easier to make decisions about what’s important to you and what habits you might be willing to change to achieve the goals you set.